10-Q 1 usfd-20240928.htm 10-Q usfd-20240928

 The Company sponsors a defined benefit pension plan (the “Retirement Plan”) and a 401(k) savings plan for eligible employees, and provides certain postretirement health and welfare benefits to eligible retirees and their dependents.

 In the quarter ending July 1, 2023, the Company issued a notice of intent to terminate the majority of the Retirement Plan.
 This was previously approved by the Company’s Board of Directors.
 Effective December 30, 2023, the Retirement Plan was split into the Retirement Plan that is continuing, the “Ongoing Plan”, and the portion of the Retirement Plan that is terminating, the “Terminating Plan.”
 The Company has commenced the plan termination process for the Terminating Plan and expects all benefits to be settled during 2024, either through a lump-sum payment to participants or the purchase of an annuity offering on behalf of the participants.
-As the amount of the settlement depends on a number of factors determined as of the Terminating Plan liquidation date, including the annuity pricing, interest rate environment and asset experience, we are currently unable to determine the ultimate cost of the settlement of the Terminating Plan at this time.
 The Company does not expect to make significant contributions to the Retirement Plan in fiscal year 2024 for the cost of settlement of the Terminating Plan.
+See Note 19, Subsequent Events for additional information.

 The components of net periodic pension benefit costs (credits) for Company sponsored defined benefit plans were as follows: